juzim/tuiapis/README.md

 # TUIAPIS

-A collection of scripts to get infotmation from APIs in [t-ui launcher](https://play.google.com/apps/testing/ohi.andre.consolelauncher) for Android.
+A collection of scripts to get information from APIs and print them out in [t-ui launcher](https://play.google.com/apps/testing/ohi.andre.consolelauncher) for Android.

 ## Setup